pimox/ceph-dkms/README.md

-# ceph_kernel_modules
+# ceph-dkms

-A simple DKMS package to help build the missing Ceph filesystem modules which are not included by default on the Raspberry Pi kernel build.
+A simple DKMS package to build the missing Ceph filesystem modules which are not included by default on the Raspberry Pi kernel build.